 Fiona has been chosen by the New Jersey Attorney General's office to instruct their attorneys on the topics of Estate Planning, Estate Administration and Elder Law as part of their continuing legal education program and frequently presents seminars concerning estate planning and elder law including Medicaid and VA Aid and Attendance benefits.

 She has a Juris Doctorate from Rutgers University School of Law and a Master of Laws from The University of London.
 Fiona is an accredited Veterans Administration attorney and a member of the National Academy of Elder Law Attorney, WealthCouncel and ElderCouncel.
 Fiona is a Certified Dementia Practitioner and a Certified Alzheimer Disease and Dementia Care Trainer.

-Books co-written by Fiona Van Dyck!
+Books Written by Fiona Van Dyck

 Look out for Fiona's book, co-written with Don Quante, "DON'T GO BROKE IN A NURSING HOME!"